-- 67 Juveniles participated in CIP (with a 2014 carry-over of 19)
+57 Juveniles participated in CIP

-- 45 Juveniles released from the program

-- 31% Youth had felony level charges
+49% Youth had felony level charges

-- 69% Youth had misdemeanor charges
+51% Youth had misdemeanor charges

-- 23 Youth were released successfully from the program
+30 Youth were released successfully from the program

-- 22 Youth were released unsuccessfully
+23 Youth were released unsuccessfully

 SPECIALIZED SERVICES

 SEX OFFENDER PROGRAM

 Juveniles adjudicated delinquent for a sexual offense are referred for a sex offender risk assessment.
 The assessment determines appropriate recommendations, with options including community treatment, out-of-home placement, or commitment to the Ohio Department of Youth Services.
 The Community Control Officer (CCO) will design safety plans for juveniles who remain in the community to provide adequate supervision of the offender and protection for the victim.
 One CCO supervises this caseload by monitoring their participation in sex offender specific treatment, monitors the juveniles' behavior and actions at home, school, in the community, and supervises compliance with dispositional orders of the Court.
 The CCO receives specific training to assist in identifying behavior that can lead to further offending.